tangentsoft/pidp8i/src/cc8/README.md

 ## GOVERNMENT HEALTH WARNING

 **You are hereby warned**: The native OS/8 compiler does not contain any error checking whatsoever.
-If the source files contain an error, you may get:
+If the source files contain an error or you mistype a build command, you may get:

 *   A runtime crash in the compiler
 *   SABR assembly output that won't assemble